ProjectALTAIR/AIFCOMSSwithCUPredictorTest/README.md

 Windows has no built in C compiler or interpreter.

-Thus, Cygwin (or some other analogous environment -- if you, for example, prefer VirtualBox to Cygwin, then see the VirtualBox instructions starting about 40 lines below.
+Thus, Cygwin (or some other analogous environment: if you, for example, prefer VirtualBox to Cygwin, then see the VirtualBox instructions starting about 40 lines below.
 Visual Studio \[[https://www.visualstudio.com](https://www.visualstudio.com)] would be a third option, if you so choose.
 Note that if you choose to install Visual Studio \[rather than Cygwin or VirtualBox\] on your Windows machine, then after you install Visual Studio, all commands below must be run in powershell, rather